SJ47/slider-puzzle-game/README.md

 # Slider puzzle game

 A 15 puzzle slider game.

+When you start a new game, the tiles will be randomly placed around the tile board

 Click a tile next to the space tile to move tiles around.

 You win the game by correctly lining up all the numbers in ascending order 1, 2, 3, 4, 5 etc.

 ## Installation and Setup